-- On August 9, 2016 the Corporation, through its wholly-owned subsidiary, Greenfields Petroleum International Company Ltd. ("GPIC"), completed the acquisition of Baghlan's 66.67% interest in BEL and Baghlan's interest in a shareholder loan receivable due from BEL to Baghlan (the "Acquisition").
-The aggregate consideration paid by GPIC for the Acquisition included a cash payment of \$6.0 million and a release and discharge of \$60.7 million of liabilities, claims and demands in relation to certain default loan amounts and any and all other obligations, liabilities, claims or demands of any kind owed to BEL, BEOC and/or Greenfields by Baghlan (the "Default Obligations").
+- International Company Ltd. ("GPIC"), completed the acquisition of Baghlan Group Limited's ("Baghlan") 66.67% interest in BEL and Baghlan's interest in a shareholder loan receivable due from BEL to Baghlan (the "Acquisition").
+The aggregate consideration paid by GPIC for the Acquisition included a cash payment of \$6.0 million and a release and discharge of approximately \$60.7 million of liabilities, claims and demands in relation to certain default loan amounts and any and all other obligations, liabilities, claims or demands of any kind owed to BEL, BEOC and/or Greenfields by Baghlan (the "Default Obligations").
 Upon completion of the Acquisition, BEL became a wholly-owned subsidiary of GPIC, at which time the Corporation began accounting for its interest in BEL on a 100% consolidated basis.
 Prior to the Acquisition, the results from the Corporation's 33.33% interest in BEL were accounted as an investment in joint venture using the equity method of accounting.
-For the third quarter and year-to-date 2016, the Corporation recorded a net gain on acquisition of \$81.5 million.
-Contemporaneous with the Acquisition, the Corporation also recognized as income the \$8.5 million present value of Baghlan's share of future dividends owed to the Corporation as a result of the Corporation funding Baghlan's default amounts. - On August 9, 2016 the Corporation executed the Ninth Amending Agreement (the "Ninth Amending Agreement") to the loan agreement between Vitol Energy (Bermuda) Ltd. ("Vitol") and the Corporation (the "Loan Agreement"), which became effective August 19, 2016, in order to restructure the balances due under the Loan Agreement into a new long term loan ("the Restructured Long Term Loan") with maturity date of March 31, 2018 and reduced annual interest rate of 12 percent.
+For the year ended December 31, 2016, the Corporation recorded a net gain on acquisition of \$81.5 million.
+Contemporaneous with the Acquisition, the Corporation also recognized as income \$8.5 million present value of Baghlan's share of future dividends owed to the Corporation as a result of the Corporation funding Baghlan's default amounts. - ➤ On August 9, 2016 the Corporation executed the Ninth Amending Agreement (the "Ninth Amending Agreement") to the loan agreement between Vitol Energy (Bermuda) Ltd. ("Vitol") and the Corporation (the "Loan Agreement"), which became effective August 19, 2016, in order to restructure the balances due under the Loan Agreement into a new long term loan ("the Restructured Long Term Loan") with maturity date of March 31, 2018 and an annual interest rate of 12 percent.
 In consideration for agreeing to the loan restructuring terms, on September 9, 2016, the Corporation issued lenders an aggregate of 85,979,917 common shares at the price of CAD\$0.21 (USD\$0.16) per common share, and 85,979,917 common share purchase warrants.
-For the third quarter and year-to-date 2016, the Corporation recorded an expense of \$13.8 million for the value of common shares issued. - On September 9, 2016 the Corporation secured additional advances from a consortium of lenders ("Consortium of Lenders") in the amount of \$3.0 million (the "Additional Loan Agreements").
-Pursuant to the terms of the Additional Loan Agreements, the Corporation issued 3,630,000 common shares to the Consortium of Lenders at the price of CAD\$0.21 (USD\$0.16) per common share for an aggregate amount of \$585 thousand.
-The Additional Loan Agreements carry the same March 31, 2018 maturity date and 12 percent interest rate as the Restructured Loan Term Loan. - On August 18, 2016 the Corporation obtained the approval of debentureholders for the conversion of the CAD\$23,725,000 principal amount of outstanding debentures and accrued interest into 1,397 common shares of the Corporation for each CAD\$1,000 face value debenture.
+For the year ended December 31, 2016, the Corporation recorded an expense of \$13.8 million for the value of common shares issued. - On September 9, 2016 the Corporation secured additional advances from a consortium of lenders ("Consortium of Lenders") in the amount of \$3.0 million (the "Additional Loan Agreements").
+Pursuant to the terms of the Additional Loan Agreements, the Corporation issued 3,630,000 common shares to the Consortium of Lenders at the price of CAD\$0.21 (USD\$0.16) per common share with a market value at issue of \$585 thousand.
+The Additional Loan Agreements carry the same March 31, 2018 maturity date and 12 percent interest rate as the Restructured Long Term Loan. - ➤ On August 18, 2016 the Corporation obtained the approval of debentureholders for the conversion of the CAD\$23,725,000 principal amount of outstanding debentures and accrued interest into 1,397 common shares of the Corporation for each CAD\$1,000 face value debenture.
 The debentures were delisted from the TSX Venture Exchange on August 25, 2016 and the debenture conversion was completed on August 26, 2016 with an aggregate of 33,143,825 common shares issued to debentureholders at a price of CAD\$0.30 (USD\$0.23) per common share.
-For the third quarter and year-to-date 2016, the Corporation recorded a gain of \$13.7 million in connection with the settlement with debentureholders.
+For the year ended December 31, 2016, the Corporation recorded a gain of \$13.7 million in connection with the settlement with debentureholders.